 - sand paper (if needed)

-- Use superglue to put 2 blocks of wood together in bookend form.
-(I sanded the corners of my wood to make them look a bit more “classy”.)
-My squares were about 5″ x 5″, but that’s just a guideline.
+Use superglue to put 2 blocks of wood together in bookend form.
+(I sanded the corners of my wood to make them look a bit cleaner).
+If you need to know what bookend form looks like, see the photos above or below.
+My squares were about 5" x 5", but that's just a guideline.
+If you want yours bigger or smaller, go for it.
+Just make sure your animals will fit.

-3- Cover the animals and bookends in gilding.
+Cover the animals and bookends in gilding.
 You only need one coat.
-And it goes quick and dries quickly.
+It goes quick and dries quickly.